kyma-project/test-infra/docs/prow/workload-clusters.md

 # Prow Workload Clusters

 This document describes workload clusters on which Prow schedules Pods to execute the logic of a given Prow job.
-All workload clusters are aggregated under the `kyma-prow` GCP project.
+All workload clusters are aggregated under the `kyma-prow` Google Cloud project.
 We use two workload clusters for trusted and untrusted Prow jobs.

-## Clusters design
+## Clusters Design

 Workload clusters:
 - Have autoupgrade enabled and follow a stable channel.